naufalhilmiaji/broadcastio/README.md

 ### ✅ It is

 - A Python **orchestration layer** for outbound messages
-- A way to retry delivery across providers
+- A way to attempt delivery across multiple providers
 - A library that separates configuration errors from runtime failures

 ### ❌ It is not